yuanusa/Tutorial_Python/README.md

 Not everyone knows Python.
 We provide resources here to get you situated with Python environment and to bring you up to speed with Python quickly.

-Step1-Intro-to-Python
+Step-1 Intro-to-Python

-Step2-Intro-to-Numpy
+Step-2 Numpy

-Step3-Intro-to-Scipy
+Step-3 Scipy

-Step4-Intro-to-Pandas
+Step-4 Pandas

-Step5-Intro-to-Matplotlib
+Step-5 Matplotlib

-From Step1 - Step5, you will be able to learn five data scientist packages in Python.
+From Step-1 to Step-5, will be able to learn five data scientist packages in Python.

 ## Install Python 3 and its modules